-Becoming a Principal Investigator (PI) should not be a daunting issue.
-As a PI you take on responsibilities linked to the governance and delivery of the study; you will be taking those knowing you have the support of the R&D department (NHS) or the Research Support Office/ Clinical Research Governance Team (Academia) in your organisation.
+Becoming a PI should not be a daunting issue.
+As a PI you take on responsibilities linked to the governance and delivery of the study, with support of the R&D department (NHS) or the Research Support Office/Clinical Research Governance Team (academia) in your organisation.

-A member of any clinical discipline can become a PI, with a number of NIHR developmental programmes aimed at clinical staff other than physicians.
+A member of any clinical discipline can become a PI, with a number of National Institute of Health and Care Research (NIHR) developmental programmes aimed at clinical staff other than physicians.